 - Immune system support

-- Reduced problems associated with blood clotting
+- Reduced concerns associated with blood clotting

 Studies have also demonstrated that people with low levels of ALA may suffer from metabolic syndrome.
-Metabolic syndrome can be a problem as it increases the risk for type II diabetes and cardiovascular disease.
+Metabolic syndrome can be a concern as it increases the risk for type II diabetes and cardiovascular disease.

 Linoleic Acid: Good for Skin and Hair, Great for Organs